youssipher/Denoising-Diffusion-Model/README.md

 # Denoising-Diffusion-Model
-We present a simple implementation of a denoising diffusion model, in order to generate a new image that looks like the ones of the given dataset.
+In this group work we present a simple implementation of a denoising diffusion model, in order to generate a new image that looks like the ones of the given dataset.

 The theoretical foundations of this work are: